-Flies: Depending on the time of year, you will need a variety of different nymphs, unweighted and weighted to cover off the different situations that present themselves, egg patterns are great for Autumn and Winter also.
+Flies: Depending on the time of year, you will need a variety of different nymphs, unweighted and weighted to cover off the different situations that present themselves, egg patterns are great for Autumn and Winter when teamed up with a Stonefly or something else that is big a heavy when the flows are cranking.
 As a starting point, here are my suggestions from the Manic Fly Collection:

 Death Metal Pheasant Tail #10-#14